Saint Jerome’s obscene gesture for fellow theologian Jovinian

 [5] 1 Corinthians 7.
 On the theological and institutional aspects of the dispute between Jerome and Jovinian, Hunter (2007).

-[7] Matthew 13:23.
+[7] Matthew 13:23, Vulgate (Latin) and ancient Greek text via Blue Letter Bible.
 Cf. Matthew 13:8, Mark 4:8.
 The parable of the sower was included in the eighth-century Arabic life of Buddha.

 [8] Adkin (2003) pp. 230, 17.
 Jerome’s gesture plausibly represents copulation.
 In the context of interpreting 1 Corinthians 7, Jerome declares: